Online Associate’s Degree in Small Group Management

 - 7 courses for Coast Guard

-- Air Force, Space Force, and Navy: Receive a no-cost review of your JST and/or civilian transcripts to determine credit awards.
+- Air Force, Space Force, and Navy: Receive a no-cost review of your CCAF, JST, and/or civilian transcripts to determine credit awards.

-As a student, you’ll focus on developing key management skills including communication within small groups, conflict management, risk management, ethical decision-making and problem-solving, employee development, team synergy, and effective goal setting.
+- Develop key management skills including communication within small groups, conflict management, risk management, ethical decision-making, problem-solving, employee development, team synergy, and effective goal setting.

 Reach your career goals sooner.
 Credits earned in the AAS in Small Group Management can be transferred into a Purdue Global bachelor’s degree program.